 Conclusion

 Vernacular documentation remains the lifeblood of grassroots justice in India.
 While it is essential for local accessibility, it shouldn't be a speed bump in the broader appellate process.
-By leveraging AI-powered legal translation and OCR tools, advocates can respect the original regional records while seamlessly operating in the English-dominated higher courts.
+By leveraging AI-powered legal translation and OCR tools, advocates can respect the original regional records while smoothly operating in the English-dominated higher courts.

 The future of Indian legal practice is multilingual, and technology is the key to unlocking it.